 Many evil people are atheists

 It is true that some evil people were atheists.
 However, these people do not derive the motivation for their deeds from atheism.
 They cannot do this, because atheism lacks a moral stance.
-Atheism is just the absence of a belief.
+Atheism is just the rejection of a supernatural belief.
 It cannot instigate people to kill.
 Therefore, evil atheists need other motives for their deeds: the belief in a class struggle, the desire to impose a communist regime, or the belief in the superiority of their race.
-Atheism alone cannot provide a motivation to act – either way.
+Atheism alone cannot provide a motivation to act — either way.

 The picture is different on the religious side.
 Religious arguments have been brought forward (rightly or wrongly) to justify slavery, female genital mutilation, terrorist acts, and even war.
 In such cases, religious people cause harm, and they derive their motivation from their religion alone — something an atheist cannot do.